National-Digital-Twin/management-node/README.md

 This repository has been developed with public funding as part of the National Digital Twin Programme (NDTP), a UK Government initiative.
 NDTP, alongside its partners, has invested in this work to advance open, secure, and reusable digital twin technologies for any organisation, whether from the public or private sector, irrespective of size.
 ## License
 This repository contains both source code and documentation, which are covered by different licenses:
-- **Code:** Originally developed by [Original Developer, if applicable], now maintained by National Digital Twin Programme.
+- **Code:** Developed and maintained by National Digital Twin Programme.
 Licensed under the Apache License 2.0.
 - **Documentation:** Licensed under the Open Government Licence v3.0.
   See `LICENSE.md`, `OGL_LICENCE.md`, and `NOTICE.md` for details.
 ## Security and Responsible Disclosure